ornithos/dynamicalSystems/README.md

 * IONLDS (Georgatzis et al. <sup>2</sup>) learning implemented (requires optimisation toolbox).
 * Loglikelihood, expected log joint, and free energy available for debugging at any stage.
 * GUI available for comparing filter/smooth/learning in the 2D case.
+* Missing values -- both partial and full -- are handled in Linear case (Inference and Learning).
+* (NOT YET AVAILABLE) Missing values not fully derived and engineered in the nonlinear case.
 * (NOT YET AVAILABLE) Multiple time series can be learned simultaneously.
-* (NOT YET AVAILABLE) Inference and learning can be performed with missing values.
 * (NOT YET AVAILABLE) Particle Filter.

 #### Contents: